 What is Ridgeburn?

-The Ridgeburn Fast-track application seeks to build 1,242 residential lots alongside a 7,200m² commercial precinct, 6,000m² of worker and visitor accommodation, on 212 hectares of land.
-The site sits 10km from Frankton and 5km from Arrowtown, with no connection to existing infrastructure networks and no access to public transport.
+The Ridgeburn fast-track application seeks to develop 1,210 residential lots on 212 hectares of land, alongside a commercial precinct comprising of a supermarket, daycare, shared office space/retail and hospitality, and a 220-room Accomodation with pool, spa, gym and dining facilities.
+The site sits approximately 10km from Frankton and 5km from Arrowtown, with no connection to existing council infrastructure networks and no access to public transport.

 Comparison images Arrowtown boundary and Ridgeburn.